 Photo credit: taduuda

-Quick Boat Survey – Part 3 of 6: Young & Salty “How to Buy a Boat” series
+Quick Boat Survey – Part of our “How to Buy a Boat” series

 When we are looking at boats we usually make two visits; a quick boat survey and a full boat survey.
 The initial visit is focused on looking for indicators that will tell us about the things we can’t see.
 We have a list on our quick boat survey that we have found to be particularly well correlated to larger problems.
 Generally, they indicate a level of maintenance and care and also the signs of major issues.

 When we approach the boat we note the general feeling we have.
 Sometimes the subconscious mind picks up on things that it neglects to tell the conscious mind.
 Somewhat related, I remember coming home one day to my cabin in the bush and thinking “something isn’t quite right.”